-ME ON in Host Sleep State ME Behavior Option 6 ME is ON at all times S0, S3, S4, and S5.
-ME will not auto- matically initialize after recovering from a G3 power loss.
+ME ON in Host Sleep State ME Behavior Option 1 ME is ON only when the system is in SO.
+Option 2 ME is ON only when the system is in S0 or S3.
+Option 3 ME is ON at all times S0, S3, S4, and S5.
+Option 4 ME is ON only when the system is in SO.
+It will be asleep in S3 unless it is called upon.
+Timer for ME sleep is set by the Idle Timeout option.
+Option 5 ME is ON only when the system is in SO.
+It will be asleep in S3 - S5 unless it is called upon.
+Timer for ME sleep is set by the Idle Timeout option.
+Option 6 ME is ON at all times S0, S3, S4, and S5.
+ME will not automatically initialize after recovering from a G3 power loss.
 Option 7 ME is ON only when the system is in S0.
 It will be asleep in S3 - S5 unless it is called upon.
 Timer for ME sleep is set by the Idle Timeout option.
 ME will not automatically initialize after recovering from a G3 power loss.

-See "Appendix B: Power / Sleep / Global States Explained" on page 33 for an explanation of sleep/ power states.
+See "Appendix B: Power / Sleep / Global States Explained" on page 34 for an explanation of sleep/ power states.

-See "Appendix C: Wake-On-ME Explained" on page 34 for an explanation of Wake-On-ME/ ME WoL.
+See "Appendix C: Wake-On-ME Explained" on page 35 for an explanation of Wake-On-ME/ME Wol.

 - b.
 Select Return to the previous menu.

-- Return to previous menu to exit the MEBx Setup and save ME configuration.
+- 10. Return to previous menu to exit the MEBx Setup and save ME configuration.
 The system will display an Intel ME Configuration Complete message and reboot.
 After the ME Configuration is complete, you can configure the AMT on the next boot.

 - 11. Press Ctrl-P during POST to enter MEBx Setup again.

 - 12. Type the MEBx password.

 - 13. Select Intel AMT Configuration.